TiffanyVlaar/TiffanyVlaar.github.io/MachineLearningReadingGroup.md

 permalink: /MLReadinggroup/
 ---

 This fall I am organizing a Machine Learning Reading Group.
-Below find a preliminary schedule.
+Please find a preliminary schedule below.
 Please stay tuned for the abstract and titles of the talks.

-16 October - Tim Hurst
+16 October - Tim Hurst "Utilising continuum limits of the p-Laplacian in semi-supervised learning"

+6 November - TBD

+20 November - TBD

 4 December - Charlie Matthews